cvbate/NYCAirQuality/README.md

 #### Statistical tests

-1. create samples of aerosol and co values for each of the neighbhoroods... pre during and post fires
+1. Use SQL to sample aerosol and co values for epl_pov150 <= 0.25 and epl_pov150 >= 0.75. for each of the three time points.

 ```sql
 FROM co_pre_vector